Japanese Snake: What Snakes Live in Japan?

 Japanese rat snakes are one of the most common snakes in Japan.

-Japanese rat snakes are one of the most common snakes in Japan and can be found through most of the Japanese archipelago.
+Japanese rat snakes are one of the most common snakes in Japan and can be found throughout most of the Japanese archipelago.
 They are 3-7 feet long and are generally regarded as the largest snake species outside of Okinawa.
 Japanese rat snakes can be yellow-green or blue-green and have a brown-stripe pattern that mimics the venomous mamushi snake.

 These snakes are nonvenomous and totally harmless to humans.